Mohit13333/medicine/README.md

 * cd folder name

-* Install dependencies: Ensure you have npm installed, then run:

-* npm install
+* Install dependencies using:- npm install

 * Run the development server: Start the frontend server using:- npm run dev